-There are seven characteristics I can think of that define a sociopath, although I’m sure the list could be extended:
+There are at least seven characteristics that define a sociopath, although I’m sure the list could be extended:

 - Sociopaths completely lack a conscience or any capacity for real regret about hurting people.
 Although they pretend the opposite.

 - Sociopaths put their own desires and wants on a totally different level from those of other people.
 Their wants are incommensurate.
 They truly believe their ends justify their means.
 Although they pretend the opposite.

 - Sociopaths consider themselves superior to everyone else, because they aren’t burdened by the emotions and ethics others have – they’re above all that.
 They’re arrogant.
 Although they pretend the opposite.